 Standards for Purchasing and Contracting

-All purchases and contracts shall be entered into in accordance with State law.
+All purchases and contracts shall be entered into in accordance with applicable federal and State law.
 The Board Attorney shall be consulted as needed regarding the legal requirements for purchases or contracts.
 All contracts shall be approved or authorized by the Board.

 All purchases and contracts should support a recognized District function or purpose as well as provide for good quality products and services at the lowest cost, with consideration for service, reliability, and delivery promptness, and in compliance with State law.
 No purchase or contract shall be made or entered into as a result of favoritism, extravagance, fraud, or corruption.